Scotland bounce back with win in Italy

 Nobody could have mistaken this for a high-class Test between two of the tournament's heavies, but it was frenetic and fun.
 Madcap at times.

 The bad news for Italy is that this is another defeat to pile on top of all the others.
-The good news is Italy never caved in, finished on the front foot, scored a try in that period and might have had more.
+The good news is Italy never caved in, finished on the front foot, scored two tries in that period and might have had more.
 There were positives for them.

 Scotland scored a handful of tries without ever suggesting they have now hit on something that might trouble Ireland in the final game of the championship.